michal-harish/drift/README.md

 Architecture Decisions Overview
 ===============================

-* Table is a virtual entity which has strictly-typed structure of columns and records
+* Table is a virtual entity which has strictly-typed structure of columns, however individual records are not directly accessible
-* Each record must be stored in a single location for sophisticated mapping, i.e. columns cannot be stored across multiple locations
 * Multiple records are stored together in an Segment, which can be distributed across different nodes
+* All columns must be present in each segment for sophisticated mapping, i.e. columns cannot be stored across multiple locations
 * Each segment is stored as an LZ4-compressed in-memory buffer, therefore records cannot be addressed individually but can be stored efficiently in memory and thus queried and filtered at very high speeds
 * All the communication storage and streaming is compressed with LZ4 High Compression algorithm.